Dioguinho (footballer): Early life

 Born in Santa Izabel, in the metropolitan region of Belém, Dioguinho started out in amateur teams and played in tournaments in other states.
 He has already gone through tests in Santos and Guarani, but at the time he did not succeed.
 Faced with this scenario, the midfielder abandoned the ball and went to work cutting chickens in a slaughterhouse for about a year and a half, then he returned to playing football for Izabelense, Ypiranga, and then Paragominas, and was part of the Amazonas team that won the 2019 Campeonato Amazonense Second Division, until he settled down to play for Castanhal.

-Club career
+Career

 Remo

 On September 16, 2020, Dioguinho signed a contract with Remo and joined them, and the following year, 2021, he started with the team to a perfect start, scoring two goals in the first two matches.

 Ferroviário (loan)

 On August 8, 2021, Dioguinho joined Ferroviário on loan until December without an option to buy.